sdv-dev/GitMetrics/docs/DEVELOPMENT.md

 The GitHub Analytics project requires privileged access to the following resources:
 - Google Drive, which is accessed via the `PyDrive` library.
+- The GitHub API using a Github Token.
+Documentation about how to create a Personal Access Token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 In this section, we cover how to generate generate and configure credentials to authenticate with these two services.

 ### PyDrive Credentials

-In order to authenticate with Google Drive you will need the GitHub Metrics GCP application keys, which should be stored in a `settings.yaml` file within the project folder with the following
+In order to authenticate with Google Drive you will need the GCP application keys that have access to the desired Google Drive.
+The application keys should be stored in a `settings.yaml` file with the following contents:
-format:

 ```yaml
 client_config_backend: settings